 FREQUENTLY ASKED QUESTIONS ABOUT MASSAGE

 It seems fate has led you to our healing hands.
 We cater to many clients with diverse needs in Honolulu.
-From Hawaii visitors, local residents with sport injuries, the elderly, and those with everyday ailments, we can help soothe your muscle aches and joints.
-We will make sure you walk out of our clinic feeling better than when you came in.
+From Hawaii visitors, local residents with sport injuries, the elderly, and those with everyday ailments, we can help soothe your muscle aches and joints!

 Massage therapy in specific areas can actually help alleviate some of the uncomfortable symptoms caused by menses.
 Certain trigger points can be stimulated, and the abdominal muscles can be gently massaged to help ease pains, cramping, nausea and fatigue.
 Though, it is entirely up to the client if they are feeling well enough to remain in a relaxed position for the duration of the treatment.

-You should not book a massage if you have a fever, cold/flu, or contagious skin infection.
-There are also other conditions in which your therapist may need to adapt his/her techniques (i.e. arthritis or osteoporosis) or avoid an area completely (i.e. cuts or burns).
-With some conditions, it is a good idea to get an approval from your physician before you receive massage (cancer, certain heart conditions, pregnancy).
+You should not book a massage if you have a fever, cold/flu, or a contagious skin infection.
+There are also other conditions in which your therapist may need to adapt his/her technique (i.e. arthritis or osteoporosis) or avoid an area completely (i.e. cuts or burns).
+With some conditions, it is a good idea to get an approval from your physician before you receive massage (cancer, certain heart conditions, and pregnancy).
 This doesn’t mean you can’t get massage.
-But it’s always better to err on the side of caution.
+But it’s always better to stay on the side of caution.

 Yes.
 That’s why it’s imperative that the practitioner asks general health questions before your session.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
 If you are under a doctor’s care, we strongly encourage you to get written recommendation for massage or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be required.